thanks-to-it/discussions-tab-for-woocommerce-products/readme.txt

 = Is there a Pro version? =
 Yes, it's located [here](https://wpcodefactory.com/item/discussions-tab-for-woocommerce-products/ "Discussions Tab for WooCommerce Products Pro")

+= What can I do in the Pro version? =

+**Take a look on some of its features:**

+* Use Social Networks like Facebook at your favor.
+Let your customers auto fill their names, e-mail and even get their Facebook profile picture with just one click
+* Convert your native WooCommerce reviews to discussions if you want, and vice-versa
+* Filter your discussions comments if you wantUpgrade to Pro version now
+* Support - We will be ready to help you in case of any issues or questions you may have.

 == Installation ==

 1. Upload the entire 'discussions-tab-for-woocommerce-products' folder to the '/wp-content/plugins/' directory.